Africa e-tailer Jumia’s shares fall 4% day after IPO lockup expiration – TechCrunch

 As a public company now, the most direct way for Jumia to revive its share-price would be reducing its losses while maintaining or boosting revenues.
 Of course, that’s the common prescription for many a tech company.

-Jumia believes expanding and generating more revenue through its JumiaPay product (with better margins than B2C e-commerce transactions) could help close the revenue vs. loss gap.
+Jumia believes expanding and generating more revenue through its JumiaPay product (with better margins than B2C e-commerce transactions) could help close the revenue versus loss gap.

 Investors and the market at large will be able to track Jumia’s progress during its next (Q3) earnings call, scheduled for November 12, Jumia confirmed to TechCrunch.